top of page

 Everything sounds so rosy about Hyperspectral Imaging.
 Do we really need Multispectral Imaging?

-Video 2: On-ground Hyperspectral data acquisition in a field environment.
+Video 2: On-ground hyperspectral data acquisition in a field environment.
 Source: HYPERedu, EnMAP education initiative

-Video 3: On-ground Hyperspectral data acquisition in a lab environment.
+Video 3: On-ground hyperspectral data acquisition in a lab environment.
 Source: HYPERedu, EnMAP education initiative

-Video 4: Airborne Hyperspectral data acquisition using a research flight.
+Video 4: Airborne hyperspectral data acquisition using a research flight.
 Source: HYPERedu, EnMAP education initiative

 Video 5: Hyperspectral sensor technologies / data acquisition techniques